 For essays, students should organize their ideas around a thesis about the book.
 This statement or thesis should be focused, with clear reasons supporting its conclusion.
 The thesis and supporting reasons should be backed by references to the text.

 - Why might Jack London choose to focus on a dog’s point of view during the Gold Rush rather than a human’s?
 Choose one human from the novel.
 How might the story be different if it were told from his or her point of view?

 - In Chapter 5, Buck endures a severe beating from Hal.
 On one level, John Thornton saves Buck in this scene.
 But what quality allows Buck to become the only member of his pack to survive?

 - Buck’s first theft marks him “as fit to survive in the hostile Northland environment.”
-Explain the significance of the description: “but the club of the man with the red sweater had beaten into him a more fundamental and primitive code” (p.
-30).
+Explain the significance of the description: “but the club of the man with the red sweater had beaten into him a more fundamental and primitive code” (Chapter 2).
 What happens to Buck’s “moral consideration” after this transformative first theft?

 - Discuss the significance of the novel’s title and the titles of each of the book’s seven chapters.
 How do these titles suggest the changing character of Buck?